Gabelbombe/paper-chaosengineering/README.md

  4. For every flaw uncovered compile a counter-measure list.
 Don't worry about immediate implementation for fixes, we are compiling a log at this point!
 Add any follow-up items to your issue tracker.

 Rinse and repeat, we should be running our experiments on a regular basis (I recommend quarterly at the minimum) to detect regressions as well as newly surfaced issues.
 Don't forget to bring your spreadsheet. :wink:

+#### Moving further into Chaos

+At this point we should have a good understanding of why we need to implement failures proactively (in a controlled manner, of course) in order to gain confidence in our systems.
+We should also understand that chaos engineering will enable us to verify that things will behave as expected or to fix them when they don't.
+As we advance you will discover that automating a manual process will be a key success criteria, ensuring a stable and robust platform in which to ply our wares.
+Though I still believe that manual testing can be at the forefront of this, which can be as simple as terminating a process with the `kill` command.
+This tends to be the easiest approach to get familiar with the concept of fault injection and to gradually establish the right mindset.

+As outlined in the previously mentioned article [The Principles of Chaos Engineering](http://principlesofchaos.org/) there are four advanced principles that should be observed.
+This paper states:

+ > The [advanced] principles describe an ideal application of Chaos Engineering […]
+ > The degree to which these principles are pursued strongly correlates to the confidence
+ > we can have in a distributed system at scale.